-- 5.2.1.1 Dipping Method Place the working solution into a tray that will allow the item to be submerged completely.
-Submerge the item for 5-10 seconds. - 5.2.1.2 Brush Method Dip the brush into the working solution and brush directly onto the item. - 5.2.1.3 Spray Method Spray the item with the working solution to saturate the item completely. - 5.2.1.4 Allow the item to dry completely prior to proceeding.
+- 5.2.1.1 Examiner/technician shall produce a self-made test print to be processed concurrently with items of evidence.
+(See section technical procedure for Ensuring Quality Control.) - 5.2.1.2 Dipping Method Place the working solution into a tray that will allow the item to be submerged completely.
+Submerge the item for five (5) to ten (10) seconds. - 5.2.1.3 Brush Method Dip the brush into the working solution and brush directly onto the item. - 5.2.1.4 Spray Method Spray the item with the working solution to saturate the item completely. - 5.2.1.5 Allow the item to dry completely prior to proceeding.
 Purple marks from the use of ninhydrin or one of the ninhydrin analogs will change to an orange/red color when the zinc chloride reaction is complete. - 5.2.2 View the item under the laser or alternate light source using the orange goggles and filters.
-Preferred wavelengths range from 450 nm to 515 nm. - 5.2.3 Preservation of Developed Impressions Preserve the developed impressions through photography (see photographic equipment procedures) and/or by electronic recording (see Section Technical Procedure for Image Processing). - 5.3 Standards and Controls Forensic Scientists shall produce a self-made test print to be processed concurrently with items of evidence. - 5.4 Calibration N/A - 5.5 Sampling N/A - 5.6 Calculations N/A - 5.7 Uncertainty of Measurement N/A
+Preferred wavelengths range from 450 nm to 515 nm. - 5.2.3 Preservation of Developed Impressions Preserve the developed impressions through photography (see photographic equipment procedures) and/or by electronic recording (see section technical procedure for Image Processing and Recording of All Analytical Data).

+5.3 Standards and Controls - N/A